AdobeDocs/analytics-platform.en/help/getting-started/cja-migration/cja-migration-historical-data.md

 * Porting the reporting API usage

-* Accounting for Data Feeds and Data Warehouse
+* Accounting for Data Feeds and Data Warehouse use cases

 * Migrating projects and components

 * Planning user onboarding

-For more information, see [Customer Journey Analytics Getting Started](/help/getting-started/cja-getting-started.md).
+For more information, begin with Step 2 in [Customer Journey Analytics Getting Started](/help/getting-started/cja-getting-started.md).